By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.

 • Stargazing.
 If you choose to spend the night here, download a stargazing app.
 The one I use is GoSkyWatch, which can identify the stars, planets and constellations.

 • Stilts Calatagan Day Tour.
 Just next to Manuel Uy Beach is Stilts Calatagan, a pricey resort with three beaches.
-But you can visit on a day tour for a much lower rate, at P385 per head.
+But you can visit on a day tour for a much lower rate, at PHP 600 per head on offpeak season or PHP 700 peak season.
 Doing so will allow you to enjoy not just their beach but also some of the resort’s amenities like the pool.
 However, the rooms on stilts are off limits to day trippers.

 • Calatagan Lighthouse.
 At the very end of the cape where Manuel Uy Beach is located stands Punta de Santiago Lighthouse (also known as Cape Santiago Lighthouse, Calatagan Lighthouse, or simply Parola).
 You can drop by on your way back to the town proper.
-Just add P50 to the fare.
+Just add PHP 50 to the fare.
+Entrance fee: PHP 50.

 SAMPLE MANUEL UY BEACH ITINERARIES